 French retailers urge national e-book hub

-PARIS (Reuters) - Five of France's biggest book sellers called on publishing houses and the government for support in creating a new retail structure for electronic books to fend off Amazon, Google and Apple.
+PARIS, Jan 13 (Reuters) - Five of France's biggest book sellers called on publishing houses and the government for support in creating a new retail structure for electronic books to fend off Amazon (AMZN.O), Google (GOOG.O) and Apple (AAPL.O).

-But the idea, launched at a joint news conference on Wednesday, drew a skeptical reaction from France's largest publisher, Hachette Livre, a subsidiary of Lagardere.
+But the idea, launched at a joint news conference on Wednesday, drew a sceptical reaction from France's largest publisher, Hachette Livre, a subsidiary of Lagardere (LAGA.PA).

 They also urged the French government to extend protective measures already in place for physical books to e-books, including a single-price mechanism to muzzle competition.